zopefoundation/RestrictedPython/docs/contributing/index.rst

 If you want to contribute to this package, please prepare a development environment that includes ``git``, ``tox``, and several Python versions available through a Python manager such as ``pyenv``.
 Please read the section :ref:`understand` first.

-For all commits, you must run the tests locally with ``tox`` before pushing to the central repository.
+For all commits, use ``tox`` to run tests and lint, and build the docs, before pushing your commit to the remote repository.

+.. _new_python_version:

 Preperations for a new Python version
 +++++++++++++++++++++++++++++++++++++